 4 – Hike the Rio Colorado

 A moderate to strenuous that will take you to some waterfalls.
 Grab a map at the tourist office and bring some swim trunks.
 While the trails are poorly maintained, and you might have to backtrack a few times after getting lost.
-But the views are fantastic and makes for a cool micro adventure.
+But the views are fantastic and make for a cool micro-adventure.

 5 – Try the Wine Ice Cream